polina-munoz/polina-munoz/README.md

 - Building reliable and safe distributed systems for high volume payment processing.
 - Being thoughtful about data architecture and MySQL/datastore performance tuning.
 - Knowing what a [good API](https://increment.com/apis/) looks like.
-- Promote active redistribution of [experience points](https://deniseyu.io/2020/05/23/habits-of-high-performing-teams.html).
+- Promoting active redistribution of [experience points](https://deniseyu.io/2020/05/23/habits-of-high-performing-teams.html).
 - Writing code that can easily be understood by others with an emphasis on clarity and maintainability.
 - Being able to jump into situations with few guardrails and make things better for the team.
 - Excited about expanding my knowledge of U.S. payments infrastructure and being able to share [my learnings](https://github.com/polina-soshnin/polina-soshnin/blob/master/payments_resources.md) with different audiences, especially to empower those who work in payment operations.